MerginMaps/docs/src/manage/selective_sync/index.md

 If download does not work, ZIP archive is available for download <PublicAsset src="mergin-config.zip" />, decompress it and use as mentioned in the previous step.
 :::

-The config file needs to be placed in the root project directory where your `*.qgz` QGIS project is.
-These files are by default set to consider entire project directory and needs to be edited in text editor to use specific subdirectory.
+The config file needs to be placed in the root project folder where your `*.qgz` QGIS project is.
+These files are by default set to consider entire project folder and needs to be edited in text editor to use specific subfolder.

 ---